jboffel/GTK-XdTrace/README.md

 Also in php.ini of your application, when using trace, you should set a higher max execution time than 30s to not miss end of the trace fiel.

+To view source file, all files must be in same folder than when the file trace was generated.
+In later update, I'll add support for change on the fly a part of path to file to make possible to read a tracefile generated on another computer as long as the working directory remain same.

 Interface looks like that :

 ![Alt text](screenshoot.png)